saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 systemctl status nfs-server.service
 ```

-Now we are going to export our shared path:
+Now we are going to export our shared path (you might want to use your IP range):
 ```
 sudo nano /etc/exports
 /srv/nfs    192.168.1.0/24(rw,no_root_squash)